-Being a general healthcare provider, and unlike highly specialised organisations, UFH provides a wide variety of clinical services in its hospitals and clinics.
-These range from Family Medicine and Emergency Medicine at the front door, to inpatient services.
+Being a comprehensive healthcare provider, and unlike highly specialized organizations, UFH provides a wide variety of clinical services in its hospitals and clinics.
+These range from Family Medicine and Emergency Medicine at the front door, to inpatient services and home health.
 These include Obstetrics and Gynecology, Pediatrics, General Surgery, Orthopedic Surgery, Internal Medicine, Dentistry and Oral Surgery.
 We also manage our own support services such as laboratory, pharmacy and imaging.
 The complete list of our specialties is long.

 In order to provide the highest quality of care, our clinical governance framework and oversight of clinical practice in each specialty is augmented and overseen by a group of specialist doctors and nurses managed at the corporate level.
 We call these specialist groups ‘networks’.